GenomicsAotearoa/Introduction-to-R/docs/01-r-basics.md

----
-exercises: 20
+# R Basics

+!!! info

     keypoints:

     - Effectively using R is a journey of months or years.
 Still you don't have to be an expert to use R and you can start using and analyzing your data with with about a day's worth of training
     - It is important to understand how data are organized by R in a given object type and how the mode of that type (e.g. numeric, character, logical, etc.) will determine how R will operate on that data.
     - Working with vectors effectively prepares you for understanding how data are organized in R.

     objectives:

     - Be able to create the most common R objects including vectors
     - Understand that vectors have modes, which correspond to the type of data they contain
     - Be able to use arithmetic operators on R objects
     - Be able to retrieve (subset), name, or replace, values from a vector
     - Be able to use logical operators in a subsetting operation
     - Understand that lists can hold data of more than one mode and can be indexed

     questions:

     - What will these lessons not cover?
     - What are the basic features of the R language?
     - What are the most common objects in R?
-source: Rmd
-teaching: 60
-title: R Basics
----

-`{r, include = FALSE} source("../bin/chunk-options.R") knitr_fig_path("01-")`

 ## "The fantastic world of R awaits you" OR "Nobody wants to learn how to use R"